svslalom/AWS-DevDay-2019/README.md

 # slalom-aws-devday-2019

-AWS Dev Day (AWS, Slalom, Snowflake, and Tableau)

-A high level description will go here.
-A high level description will go here.
-A high level description will go here.
-A high level description will go here.
-We'll mention some of the components in the architecture
+AWS DevDay is a half-day, hands-on technical event, delivered by APN Partners who have demonstrated technical proficiency and proven customer success in specialized solution areas.
+Deep dive into AWS-powered partner solutions with Slalom – learn how to deploy a modern data engineering and analytics solution on AWS using Snowflake, Tableau, and AWS native services.
+Technical experts will explain key features and use cases, share best practices, provide technical demos, and answer questions.

 ![alt text](https://slalom-aws-workshop-us-west-2.s3-us-west-2.amazonaws.com/content/images/awsdevday/aws-dev-day.png "AWS Dev Day Architecture")

 ## Overview

 The AWS Dev Day application demonstrates how to automate a Snowflake analytics pipeline running on Amazon Web Services.
-It is based on the [snowflake-on-ecs](https://github.com/SlalomBuild/snowflake-on-ecs) open-sourced framework from Slalom Build.
+It is based on the [snowflake-on-ecs](https://github.com/SlalomBuild/snowflake-on-ecs) analytics pipeline framework from Slalom Build.
 Tableau Desktop is used to enable quick visualizations with your data.
 The Dev Day activities are divided into the following sections:

 - Getting Started
 - Setting up Snowflake